-- This hard-to-find ’70s Contemporary reissue boasts superb Double Plus (A++) sound or BETTER from start to finish
+- A huge, rich and natural Contemporary pressing boasting excellent Double Plus (A++) sound or BETTER from first note to last